Rabbit-Company/Passky-Server/docs/installation/docker.md

 sudo docker-compose up -d
 ```

+The admin panel for the Passky is designed to be deployed on port 8080 by default.
+However, it is important to note that this can be modified to a different port as per your requirements, by editing the appropriate settings in the `docker-compose.yml` file.

 ## 3. Passky Website Installation (Optional)

 > ℹ️ The Passky Website is a client-side only application and as such, it does not require any server-side code for its operation.
 As a result, it can be hosted for free on [Cloudflare Pages](https://pages.cloudflare.com/).